AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 >
 >* Learner Transcripts
 >* xAPI
+-->

 >[!NOTE]
 >
->With the November 2022 release of Adobe Learning Manager, Zoom will deprecate [JWT authentication by June 2023](https://marketplace.zoom.us/docs/guides/auth/jwt/).
+>With the November 2022 release of Adobe Learning Manager, Zoom has deprecated [JWT authentication by June 2023](https://marketplace.zoom.us/docs/guides/auth/jwt/).
 Accordingly, the Zoom connector with JWT will continue to work until mentioned date, but we recommend users to create Server-to-Server OAuth app to replace the functionality in their account.
 Any new connection will have Zoom OAuth authentication by default.

 ## Salesforce connector {#sfconnector}